Discovering Python Installations

 Positron can use two different discovery mechanisms:

-• Native locator (experimental): Uses a native binary for faster discovery
+• Native locator (default): Uses a native binary for faster discovery

 Troubleshooting